 3) Indoor Lighting :- Badminton hall necessarily needs artificial lighting.
 The LED lighting options are designed to have around 400 LX for regular playing and around 1000 LX for competitive tournaments.
 This helps in reducing the energy consumption substantially.

-4) Color Palette :- The exterior color of the existing building is purposely kept green, so as to blend itself with the surrounding greenery.
+4) Colour Palette :- The exterior color of the existing building is purposely kept green, so as to blend itself with the surrounding greenery.
 The parabolic shell is of earthen shade to have lesser reflectivity as it forms a backdrop for other sports.
-The colors for the indoor hall follow the same color palette, darker shades to spot the white shuttle prominently.
+The colors for the indoor hall follow the same colour palette, darker shades to spot the white shuttle prominantly.

-6) Construction Process:- The whole construction process was meticulously planned and carried out while the activities like gymnasium and table tennis on the lower floors operational simultaneously.
+5) Construction Process:- The whole construction process was meticulously planned and carried out without disturbing the activities like Gymnasium and table tennis on the lower floors.